AYUSH-ISHAN/Style_Transfer/README.md

 # My Work:
 Here, I am represting the vode work of Style tranfer paper as well as the different outputs got after changing the hyperparameters (here, the Style loss
 Weight and the Content loss weight).

+# Files Introduction:
+Here, <B>Style_transfer.py</B> is the main file having python code of style transfers from scratch based on the Style Transfer paper.
+Next, we have <B>Style_transfers-using_tensorflow_power.py</B>, this file is based on implementation of Style Transfer based on inbuilt Tensorflow Modules and functions.